- Anniesland Campus

 You will receive an automated email confirming that we have received your application (remember to check your junk/SPAM folder if you do not hear from us).
 We will be in contact as per the following stages:

-- Stage 1. an acceptable additional personal statement and proof of qualifications must be submitted before being selected for interview.
+- one satisfactory reference, proof of qualifications must be submitted before being selected for interview.

-- Stage 2; virtual group interview with a group activity, discussion and individual questions
+- group interview with an activity, discussion and individual questions

 - Unconditional place: you have met all the entry requirements and your place is guaranteed.